QuantEcon/lecture-jax/lectures/wealth_dynamics.md

 from collections import namedtuple
 ```

-Let's check the hardware we are running on:
+We can also check the `gpu` hardware we are running on using `nvidia-smi`.

 ```{code-cell} ipython3
 !nvidia-smi